-#5 Updated by keMoN almost 3 years ago
+#5 Updated by keMoN about 3 years ago

 I don’t think this is a good idea.
 The only benefit I see is more convenience for the person who is creating/modifying the skybox texture, since it wouldn’t be needed to create a larger canvas in Photoshop and manually place them next to each other for editing.

 The larger canvas brings me to a big downside this would bring, We established that even 2048x2048px textures are probably not going to work, that means that the maximum size a texture can have is 1024x1024px.
 Right now each side of the skybox can be optimized and make use of the full potential of 1024px (or 2048px if we can find out why ET: Legacy has problems where vanilla ET doesn’t).